Norway’s Working Holiday Visa for Australians

 If you’re an Australian aged between 18 and 30 years old, you can apply for a Norwegian working holiday visa.
 This allows you to live and work in Norway, as well as to leave and re-enter the country as often as you like during your holiday.

 With a working holiday visa, you should be primarily travelling to Norway for an extended holiday.
-But you may work for up to six months for any single employer in Norway and/or study for up to three months during your stay.
+You may work for up to six months for any single employer in Norway and/or study for up to three months during your stay.

 Norway initially grants working holiday visas for one year.
 But it is possible for Australians to later extend this for a second year.
 It’s even possible to renew if you’ve already turned 31 years old since applying for your first year’s visa.